michiganhackers/photo-assassin-cloud-functions/BackendInterface.md

     URI would.

 **Implementation Status**: Implemented naively.
 Does not yet account for images that are too big or invalid.
-Does not handle invalid gameIDs well. *Not tested at all*.

 **Returns**:

  - `pictureID` - `String` - The pictureID of the snipe submitted.